 Using market comps to value a service business

 Successful companies in the services industry sell often.
-Hence you can do valid market comparisons to recent business sales to see what your business is worth.
+Hence you can do valid market comparisons to recent business sales to figure out your business value.

 The valuation multiples are ratios that help you estimate the market value of a business based on the actual selling prices of similar firms and your company’s financial performance measures.
-Business value is usually measured against the firm’s revenue, profits, cash flow, EBIT, EBITDA, business assets or owners equity.
+For instance, business appraisers usually measure business value against the firm’s revenue, profits, cash flow, EBIT, EBITDA, business assets or owners equity.

-Valuing a company by direct capitalization of earnings
+Valuing a service company by capitalization of earnings

 Discounting cash flows to determine business value

-For larger firms or those experiencing significant earnings fluctuations over time, the Discounted Cash Flow method may be more appropriate.
+For larger firms or those experiencing significant earnings fluctuations over time, you may find the Discounted Cash Flow method a better fit.

 Valuation of business assets: tangibles and goodwill

-Business goodwill can be a big part of the total asset base for service companies.
-To determine the value of goodwill, consider using the Capitalized Excess Earnings method, also called the Treasury Method.
+Service companies can build up a lot of business goodwill as part of their overall value.
+To size the value of goodwill, consider using the Capitalized Excess Earnings method, also called the Treasury Method.